Goldman Sachs defeats appeal over collapsed buyout

-NEW YORK Goldman Sachs Group Inc has defeated a married couple's appeal in a lawsuit accusing the Wall Street bank of negligence for arranging the $580 million sale of their speech-recognition company to Lernout & Hauspie, which soon collapsed in an accounting fraud.
+NEW YORK Goldman Sachs Group Inc (GS.N) has defeated a married couple's appeal in a lawsuit accusing the Wall Street bank of negligence for arranging the $580 million (367.88 million pounds) sale of their speech-recognition company to Lernout & Hauspie, which soon collapsed in an accounting fraud.

 The 1st U.S. Circuit Court of Appeals in Boston on Wednesday let stand rulings against James and Janet Baker, who hired Goldman to coordinate the all-stock buyout of Dragon Systems Inc at the height of the 2000 technology bubble.